oneapi-src/level-zero-spec/include/core/INTRO.md

 In addition, the following coding standards are followed:
 - all function input parameters precede output parameters
 - all functions return ::xe_result_t

-Note: "Xe" is a placeholder until One API branding is decided.

 ## Versioning
 There are multiple versions that should be used by the application to determine compatibility: